What is croup?

 - Cough medicines are usually not helpful.

-When severe cases of croup require hospitalization, care may include the following:
+When a child has a severe case of croup and has to go to the hospital, care may include the following:

 - Breathing treatments (aerosols)